underworldcode/UWGeodynamics/docs/source/User Guide.rst

    >>> gravity = 9.81 * u.metre / u.second**2

 Pint_ offers the possibility to append a prefix to the units.
-1 million year can thus be defined as follow:
+1 million years can thus be defined as follow:

 .. code:: python